Analysis | How Biden Is Putting a Number on Carbon’s True Cost

 4. What does Biden have in mind?

 President Biden reactivated the interagency group responsible for calculating the social cost of greenhouse gases.
-He gave economists 30 days to produce interim numbers that the administration can use in its first months of rulemaking, and requested final numbers by January 2022.
+In late February, it set an interim figure of $51 a ton, adjusted for inflation.
+A more complete update is expected in 2022.
 Biden has already signaled that he will embed considerations of climate risk throughout the government, giving economic estimates of the benefits of carbon-cutting paramount importance in policy.

 5. Are there problems with the formula?

 Yes, and they’re the same ones faced by any model that assumes interest rates at levels higher than markets have actually seen in recent years (think pension funds).
 Social cost estimates are notoriously sensitive to changes in the value of money over time.
-The Obama administration used a 3% discount rate, meaning that $100 today would be worth $5.20 in a century.
+The Obama administration used a 3% discount rate, meaning that $100 today would be worth $5.20 in a century; Biden’s interim panel did the same.
 Greenstone now suggests updating that figure to 2% to reflect the decline in 10-year Treasury notes over the last 20 years.
 A lower discount rate means a higher social cost of carbon.

 6. Are there other formulas like this for calculating the cost of emissions?